There are three easy ways to view or receive outage information:

-If we are not aware of the outage, we ask you to report it so we may work to get power restored.
+If your power has been out for over 10 minutes and is not reflected in the app or on the outage map, please report it so we may work to restore your power.
 You can report the outage over the phone.
 When you call to do so, our Customer Care Team will ask the following:

 - Your name, your business’ name (if applicable), address and telephone number